At least 7 dead, 8 injured as five-storey building collapses in Karachi’s Lyari

 Mobile services are usually suspended in certain areas due to security concerns during Muharram.

-The Rescue 1122 head affirmed that the operation would continue till the site is “cleared”.
+The Rescue 1122 head affirmed that the operation would continue till the site was “cleared”.

 Sindh CM seeks report